Uruk Uncovered: How the First City Changed the World

 Eanna District: Work, Worship, and Storage

 Eanna, linked with the goddess Inanna, was a huge complex of halls, courtyards, and workrooms.
 Here, officials tracked grain and goods, and workers shaped stone and clay.
 Builders even pressed colored cones into mudbrick to make bright patterns that helped protect walls.
-For period context, see the CDLI overview of the Late Uruk period.
+Temple economies rose with trade along the water—just compare them with sunken ports and drowned towns.

 Anu District and the White Temple